waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
+  {
+    "name": "tenantId",
+    "type": "string",
-tenantId - The unique ID of the tenant to be updated.
+    "description": "The unique ID of the tenant to be updated."
+  }
+]

 #### Options

+{
-- `--name`: The display name of the tenant.
+  "name": "The display name of the tenant.",
-- `--org_id`: The organization ID of the tenant.
-- `--variables`: A JSON string representing the tenant's variables.
+  "org_id": "The organization ID of the tenant.", "variables": "A JSON string representing the tenant's variables."
+}

 ---